Organizational Conflicts of Interest Sample Clauses

 AutoNDA by SimpleDocs

-Organizational Conflicts of Interest. (a) Definition.
-An organizational conflict of interest is a set of facts or circumstances, a relationship, or other situation under which an MCO or a Subcontractor has past, present, or currently planned personal or financial activities or interests that either directly or indirectly:
+Organizational Conflicts of Interest.
+Definition.
+An organizational conflict of interest is a set of facts or circumstances, a relationship, or other situation under which a HMO, or a Subcontractor has past, present, or currently planned personal or financial activities or interests that either directly or indirectly:

 Organizational Conflicts of Interest.
-The Grantee's code or standards of conduct must include procedures for identifying and preventing real and apparent organizational conflicts of interests.
-An organizational conflict of interest exists when the nature of the work to be performed under a proposed third party contract, may, without some restrictions on future activities, result in an unfair competitive advantage to the contractor or impair the contractor's objectivity in performing the contract work.
+The Grantee agrees that its code of conduct or standards of conduct shall include procedures for identifying and preventing real and apparent organizational conflicts of interest.
+An organizational conflict of interest exists when the nature of the work to be performed under a proposed third-party contract or subagreement may, without some restrictions on future activities, result in an unfair competitive advantage to the third-party contractor or subgrantee or impair its objectivity in performing the contract work.

 Organizational Conflicts of Interest.
 The Recipient agrees that its code of conduct or standards of conduct shall include procedures for identifying and preventing real and apparent organizational conflicts of interest.
 An organizational conflict of interest exists when the nature of the work to be performed under a proposed subagreement, lease, third party contract, or other arrangement at any tier may, without some restrictions on future activities, result in an unfair competitive advantage to the subrecipient, lessee, third party contractor, or other participant at any tier of the Project or impair its objectivity in performing the contract work.